Or read it with a parent’s heart in mind.

 LIE TO ME.

-I already feel like a failure as a parent.
+I already feel like a failure as a parent because my child won’t willingly leave my side like every other child, apparently.

-Why are all the other kids adjusting well and mine is a blubbering mess each day?
+Why are all the other kids adjusting well and mine is a sobbing mess each day?

-The bus driver tells me that she isn’t the only one.
+The bus driver tells me she isn’t the only one.

-I am giving it two more weeks of the bus.
+I am giving it two more weeks of riding the bus before driving her myself.

-Originally I was going to only give it a week but realistically I know that I need to push her a little.
+Originally I was going to only give it a week, but realistically I know I need to push her a little.

 As hard as this is on my heart, body, everything.